Back to Blog

 What “Dofollow” Really Means

-In HTML, a basic link looks like this:
+In HTML, a normal backlink looks like this:

 <a href="https://example.com/your-page" rel="nofollow">Anchor</a>